Let's Talk history

 As technology grew, Jeff realized the benefit of generating film, offering digital prepress, design, and layout capabilities to PJ’s clients.
 Complementing these added abilities was the addition of a four-color press and a second shift.
 The new work generated a need for more personnel and more space, prompting Jeff to lease extra building space.
 PJs expanded again in the only direction left: Up.
 This created office space for estimating, customer service, and billing.

-PJ Printers continued to grow, and the move to a brand new building at 1530 North Lakeview Avenue in Anaheim was completed in July of 2001.
+PJ Printers continued to grow, and the move to a brand new building at 1530 Lakeview Loop in Anaheim was completed in July of 2001.
 Once again, new equipment came with the move – this time a six color Komori press with coater, ready to run before the building was even finished.
 Today, PJ Printers continues to grow with the addition of PJ West (a second building storing more equipment and the acquisition of Cal Button Company), a digital prepress department, a Komori LS640, the Die Star-1050S, and wide-format capabilities with our Anapurna 2500i.